What is our Dementia Care Program?

 This initiative is being implemented in homes, assisted-living communities, and skilled nursing facilities.
 We believe that this new program will make a significant impact in the end-of-life care that our patients with advanced dementia receive.

-In order to offer even better care to our patients living with dementia, HPCCR has a goal of purchasing iPads for all of our social workers to use with this project.
-You can help us reach this goal by clicking here and making a gift to fund this meaningful project.
+In order to offer even better care to our patients living with dementia, VIA Health Partners has a goal of purchasing iPads for all of our social workers to use with this project.
+You can help us reach this goal by making a gift to fund this meaningful project.